 Step 4: Download Selenium Client and WebDriver

 To run selenium test scripts, you need to download the Selenium client and WebDriver for Java.
 It comes in the form of JAR files.
-You can download the JAR files from this link and store them in a folder:
+You can download the JAR files from the Selenium website.

 Step 5: Download TestNG plugin

 TestNG can be easily added to Eclipse using the Marketplace option.

 Click on ‘Help' and go to Eclipse Market Place.

 On the next screen, type TestNG in the search box and click ‘GO'.
 Eclipse will display the TestNG plugin.
 Click on Install.

 However, the latest Eclipse package is not coming with the TestNG plugin.
 In such a case, you can download TestNG JAR files to the system and add them as libraries to the Java project.
 You can download the TestNG plugin files from this link: https://dl.bintray.com/testng-team/testng-eclipse-release/

 - Click on Zipped and choose the latest version and download the files.